How to Press Flowers for Pretty Cards, Pictures and Decor Items

 How to Press Flowers

-- Gather flowers, discarding any bruised petals and trimming ragged edges.
+- Gather an assortment of flowers, discarding any bruised petals and trimming ragged edges.

 - Cut stems to desired length.